maroskutschy/Applitools_Hackathon_2020/README.md

  Then right click on the row with 'Scenario Outline' or on the row with 'Feature ' and choose 'Run ...'

  2.)
-Run the tests as TestNG suite:
+IDEA IntelliJ - Run the tests as TestNG suite:
   In IDEA IntelliJ find TestNG xml file:
  ```
   src\test\resources\testSuites\AppliFashion.xml
  ```
  right click on it and choose option 'Run ...'

  3.)
-Run the tests as maven build (this is also the way how it is running from Jenkins):
+IDEA IntelliJ - Run the tests as maven build (this is also the way how it is running from Jenkins):
   In IDEA IntelliJ on the right side in Maven Tab, choose the folder from which you want to run the tests, right click on Lifecycle - test > choose option 'Create' and write following in command line editbox: